someobserver/recurgence/architects/noether.md

 ### Before and After

-Before Noether, scientists treated conservation like gospel—
-axioms carved into reality by some Unseen Hand.
+Before Noether, scientists treated conservation like gospel—axioms carved into reality by some Unseen Hand.

 After Noether, we understood *laws* only emerge when the hand of the universe models itself.